oasysgames/oasys-docs/docs/techdocs/3-validator/2-hub-layer-node-build/1-1-hub-layer-node-build.md

 ```
 $ ./setup.sh
 ```

+While you are starting on Geth, you will have question,

+**Do you want to start block validation automatically?**

+`PLEASE SELECT YES` If you are willing to start validator right away.

+If you select [NO, Navigate Q4.
+On Validator Setup](docs/techdocs/validator/faq/1-1-faq), you may have to turn it on manually, which might take time.

 ### 5. Check `sestatus`

 　On CentOs, sometimes `sestatus` stops to run geth, so you need to change：